 |May 16||Drewry’s Bluff|

 |May 21-23||Returned north of the James river and rejoined the Army of Northern Virginia attached to the 1st Corps under Major General Richard Anderson.|

 The regiment was commanded by Colonel Henry Gantt.

 Siege of Petersburg begins

 |October 24||Captain Waller M. Boyd of Company G was promoted to major.|

 The regiment suffered heavy casualties.

-The survivors of the regiment were captured, including Major Boyd.
+Almost all the survivors of the regiment were captured, including Major Boyd.